 There is so much included at Discovery Cove that you really don’t need to bring much of anything!
 Which is great, because the following items are not allowed for you to bring into Discovery Cove:

 - Swim fins

-Discovery Cove’s waterways are open from 9 a.m. to 5 p.m. daily.
-You can arrive as early as 7:15 a.m., though, to start the check-in process and get breakfast.
-To get the most value from your day, it’s wise to get there as early as possible to eat, get lockers, change, get wet suits or snorkeling gear, and get in the water as soon as it opens.
+To get the most value from your day, it is smart to get there as early as possible to grab your lounge chairs, eat, get lockers, change, get wet suits or snorkeling gear, and get in the water as soon as it opens.

 Discovery Cove Shark Swim Experience Review

 When we booked Discovery Cove, I knew that the Shark Swim Experience was a MUST.
 Which made it incredibly hard to find a date to book Discovery Cove.